LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 2. Extract the file to a folder on your Mac.

-3. Copy all framework and bundle files into the project folder.
+3. Copy all framework and bundle files into the project folder. [what is the best way to do this?]

 4. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and do the following:

-   1. Under **Copy Bundle Resources**, make sure you have **LPMessagingSDKModels.bundle**.  [what happens if they run the script and this bundle isn't in there?]
+   1. Under **Copy Bundle Resources**, make sure you have **LPMessagingSDKModels.bundle**.
    2. Click the + button and add the script below.
 The script loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).

    ```bash